8. CORY-BALES

 I745 saw a more dangerous rebellion.
 The Young Pretender, Charles Stuart, seized Edinburgh and invaded England.
 He got as far as Derby, 50 miles north of Harpole, before overextended communications lines forced him to turn back.
 No doubt the Northamptonshire militia had been put on a war footing.
 The following year he was soundly defeated at the bloody Battle of Culloden and fled to France.

-Elizabeth was probably in her fifties when she died.
-She was buried in Harpole on 14 Jan 1750 and recorded as “wife of Samuel”.
+Elizabeth was around 50 when she died.
+She was buried in Harpole on 14 Jan 1750/1 and recorded as “wife of Samuel”.
+The cause of her death is given as smallpox.

 NEXT GENERATION: 7.
 CORY-CHATER